Top Scholarships & Key Resources for Transgender Students

 Eligibility

-High school students with demonstrated service to the LGBTQ community are encouraged to apply.
+Available to high school students with demonstrated service to the LGBTQ community.
 All applicants must plan to attend college in the year in which they apply.

 How to Apply